5 things to watch during Ukrainian President Volodymyr Zelensky's virtual address to Congress - KESQ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Lauren Fox, Ellie Kaufman, Travis Caldwell, Priscilla Alvarez, Ivana Kottasová, Mariya Knight and Maija Ehlinger contributed to this report.
+CNN’s Kevin Lilptak, Lauren Fox, Ellie Kaufman, Travis Caldwell, Priscilla Alvarez, Ivana Kottasová, Mariya Knight and Maija Ehlinger contributed to this report.

 Comments